mpark/wg21/README.md

-# WG21: C++ Standards Committee Paper-Writing Framework
+# WG21: Framework for C++ Standards Committee Papers

 ## Introduction

 This is a paper-writing framework designed for WG21 built on top of [Pandoc].

-In short, you write your papers in Markdown and produce either HTML or PDF.
+In short, you write your papers in Markdown and the framework produces either HTML or PDF.

 [Pandoc]: https://pandoc.org